 Within Cartel, Arnold & Porter LLP is a third tier firm,

 Arnold & Porter LLP’s antitrust practice is involved in high-profile DOJ cartel investigations, the most notable of which is currently the automotive parts cartel.
-Chair of the US antitrust group Jonathan Gleklen represented Yamashita Rubber in investigations into anti-vibration rubber products, and Frank Liss continues to act for Koito Manufacturing regarding automotive lighting systems.
-In the In re Vehicle Shipping Services Antitrust Litigation, James Cooper is representing Mitsui OSK Lines and various subsidiaries in purchaser class actions brought by automobile dealers, truck dealers and end payors regarding alleged price-fixing in connection with the ocean shipping of vehicles.
+Frank Liss continues to act for Koito Manufacturing regarding automotive lighting systems.
+In the In re Vehicle Shipping Services Antitrust Litigation, James Cooper is representing Mitsui OSK Lines and various subsidiaries in purchaser class actions brought by automobile dealers, truck dealers and end payors regarding alleged price-fixing in connection with the ocean shipping of vehicles; he also represented Yamashita Rubber in investigations into anti-vibration rubber products.
 Another key client is Shoko Chukin Bank, which the firm is representing in US and foreign government investigations into LIBOR and TIBOR.
 Peter Levitas, formerly deputy director of the Bureau of Competition of the FTC, joined the firm, and Donna Patterson retired.
 The attorneys are all based in Washington DC unless otherwise stated.

 Within Merger control, Arnold & Porter LLP is a second tier firm,